 Having not spent all that much time in New Zealand I had little expectations.
 To be honest I had low expectations, assuming the weather would turn.
 It would inevitably rain and the surf would be likely be monstrous.
 When in reality it was the opposite.

 Preferring not to spend the whole time in the car, we opted to see only Raglan and Piha.
 The most renowned surfing spots in the biz.
-Having seen a little more of NZ I can vouch there is simply something for everyone in Kiwi land – honestly the place is utterly stunning on every turn.
-Read on for my top 5 surfing spots in Auckland, N.Z:
+Having seen a little more of NZ I can vouch there is simply something for everyone in Kiwi land – honestly the place is utterly stunning at every turn.
+Read on for my top 5 surfing spots in Auckland, N.Z.

 Raglan (Ngarunui Beach and Manu Bay)

 The most famous of the lot, this break boasts the longest, most consistent and most accessible left in the southern hemisphere (quite the accolade).
 Looking at photo’s compared to our conditions, it fell a little short.
 It meant we surfed at both locations, feeling they were different breaks when in reality they aught to be one.

 If you’re passing through, stopping in Raglan is a must!
 This bustling surf town has a plethora of coffee options, tasty food (try The Shack) & chilled bars perfect for that afternoon aperitif.
 I even got the chance to meet up with a long lost pal, Carola also visiting from the U.K – what are the chances eh?